pkgw/wwt-documentation/CONTRIBUTING.md

+---
+title: Contributing Documentation to AAS WorldWide Telescope
+permalink: "/contributing/"
+---

-# Contributing Documentation to WorldWide Telescope
+# Contributing Documentation to AAS WorldWide Telescope

 We would love for you to contribute to the WorldWide Telescope’s documentation!